Fiori-Tracker/fioritracker.github.io/2020FPS01/ft-core.md

 # Fiori Tracker Core

-This is a tool for keeping a record of your SAP Fiori launchpad's scope of implementation or maintenance.
+Fiori Tracker Core is a pair of apps for keeping a record of your SAP Fiori launchpad's implementation or maintenance scope.

 ### Key features
 - Easy app identification